 Existing reserves are categorised in accordance with the reserves strategy which was approved by Council in February 2019.
-The categories and value of reserves at 31 March 2021 are summarised in the table on the right.
+The categories and forecast value of reserves at 31 March 2021 are shown in the chart (right).

-Whilst the overall level of reserves held by the Council remains strong, most of these reserves are committed, with only £15m not committed outside of the general fund balance of £27m.
+Whilst the overall level of reserves held by the Council remains strong.
+Most of these reserves are earmarked, with only £13m generally available to spend outside of the general fund balance of £28m.
+Whilst not all other reserves are fully committed, funds are earmarked for expected commitments or restrictions on their use mean that funds cannot be freely applied to support general expenditure.